-Vehicles first sold, or currently registered, in certain states where salt is used to de-ice the roads are being recalled because fluid may enter the driver's door module, causing corrosion that could result in a short in the circuit board.
-A short may cause the power door lock and power window switches to function intermittently or become inoperative.
+Fluid may enter the driver's door module, causing corrosion that could result in a short circuit in the door module.
+A short circuit may cause the power door lock and power window switches to function intermittently or become inoperative.
 The short may also cause overheating, which could melt components of the door module, producing an odor, smoke, or a fire.
-As of this time, the remedy plan is still being finalized and a notification schedule has not been determined.
+Dealers will inspect the driver's door module, if it is functioning correctly, a protective coating will be applied.
+If the module is not functioning correctly, it will be replaced.
 The GM recall number is 12180.

 Certain vehicles are being recalled because of concerns with the brake lights and cruise control operation.
 The brake lights can come on when the brakes are not applied and/or the cruise control may disengage.
 These functions are controlled by the Body Control Module (BCM).
 Your GM dealer will reprogram the BCM to correct this concern.

 IMPCO Technologies installed a compressed natural gas (CNG) fuel system as original equipment on certain 2011-2013 full size GM vans.
 These vans are being recalled because the electrical connector on the fuel shut off solenoid can corrode, causing the connector to overheat, increasing the risk of a fire.
 Both dealers and fleet operators will be performing the necessary updates to correct this concern.
 The corrections include: replacing the fuel shut off solenoid, fuel pump fuse, and adjusting the wiring routing.